yyjinlong/nova/README.rst

 For information on how to contribute to Nova, please see the contents of the CONTRIBUTING.rst file.

+Add supervisor config file to manage nova-scheduler. location in the etc/nova/supervisor_nova-scheduler.conf

 -- End of broadcast